Indirect method for nuclear reactions and the role of the self energy: Elastic and inelastic scattering

 The energy dependence of the $T$-matrix is thus contained in the $(E-E_{p})$ term in the denominator, and in the penetrability ($P_{i}(E)$) and shift $(S_{i}(E))$ factors, which are known combinations of the Bessel functions and their derivatives (or Coulomb functions, if both particles associated with the reaction channel $i$ are charged) \cite{descouvemontRmatrixTheory2010} .
-The physical resonances (i.e., sharp structures in the strength function $d\sigma(E)/dE$ as a function of the energy) are the complex poles $E^{ij}_{res}$ of the $T$-matrix, which can be identified as the solutions of the implicit equation
+The physical resonances (i.e., sharp structures in the strength function $d\sigma(E)/dE$ as a function of the energy) are the complex poles $\mathcal E_{p}$ of the $T$-matrix, which can be identified as the solutions of the implicit equation

 for every $p$.
 Since these are physical, experimentally observable quantities, they do not depend on the choice of the $R$-matrix radius or the boundary conditions used to calculate the $R$-matrix.
-The imaginary part of $E^{ij}_{res}$ is related to the width of the resonance, while its real part is the resonance energy.
+The imaginary part of $\mathcal E_{p}$ is associated with the width of the resonance, while its real part is the resonance energy.

-Any practical implementation of the so-called \emph{phenomenological $R$-matrix} usually consists in fitting a finite number of energies $E_p$ and partial widths $\gamma_{ip}$ to an experimental excitation function $d\sigma(E)/dE$, which is proportional to the modulus square of the $T$-matrix \ref{eq415} (see Eq. \ref{eq435}).
+Any practical implementation of the so-called \emph{phenomenological $R$-matrix} usually consists in fitting a finite number of energies $E_p$ and partial widths $\gamma_{ip}$ to an experimental excitation function $d\sigma(E)/dE$, which is proportional to the modulus square of the $T$-matrix (\ref{eq415} )(see Eq. (\ref{eq435})).
 Since the energy dependence of the $T$-matrix is then known explicitly, the cross section can be calculated at any energy, including the low energies of astrophysical interest, where direct measurements are often not feasible (see e.g. \cite{deBoer2017RMP,Formicola2004PLB}).